 Key Messages:

+Pastoralists need services and infrastructures compatible and adapted to mobile ways of life to support their activity and avoid forced abandonment.
+These services and infrastructures need to be equitable and gender-sensitive to support the critical role of the pastoralist communities.

 Innovate and implement beneficial economic policies, services and infrastructure

 Social services for mobile and remote populations need rethinking